edouardpineau/A-simple-baseline-algorithm-for-graph-classification/README.md

 This repository proposes an implementation of the work developped and presented in: https://arxiv.org/abs/1810.09155

-This work was presented at the R2L workshop of NIPS 2018.
+This work was presented at the NIPS 2018 workshop session [Relational Representation Learning](https://r2learning.github.io/).

 ### Abstract